 How to lose weight during the menopause?

 It is common for women to gain weight as they get older, especially during the menopausal phase.
-If you are going through menopause, you may find it challenging losing weight now compared to before.
-To deal with this, there are a few proactive steps you can take to help make your weight loss efforts easier.
+If you are going through menopause, you may find it challenging to lose weight now compared to before.
+To address this, consider taking a few proactive steps to make your weight loss efforts easier.

 What causes weight gain during menopause?